Doobrovskiy/depthwiseconv1d/README.md

 - dwconv1d/depthwiseconv1d.py contains the layer code
 - example.py contains example code

+A flag common_kernel is also added to a standard Keras parameter set.
+This is useful if you need to pre-process multiple 1D channels with the same nature such as a sensor array, stock market data on multiple instruments, weather data from multiple stations etc.

+    common_kernel: if set to True, same kernel is applied to each channel, if False, separate kernel is applied to each channel (default case)

 Please notify me of any problems.
 Nikolai Kovshov @Doobrovskiy